mdiandrea/qa-automation-suite/README.md

 # 🧪 QA Automation Suite – Selenium, Cypress, API, and SQL Testing

 Welcome to my end-to-end QA automation suite!
 This project demonstrates robust testing across web UI, REST APIs, and SQL queries using both Python and JavaScript frameworks.
+It’s designed for scalability, clarity, and cross-domain coverage—from browser automation to backend validation.

 ---